Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 ![ChainedAnimations](images/UsingPorpoise_ChainedAnimations1.png)

    * **Websites:** If the name is of the form **openUrl:https://www.mywebsite.com/** that website will open up in a new, separate web browser window when the animation starts.
-     * NOTE: The new browser window will be in the foreground, covering up the AR app running in the background!
-You need to close the browser window or bring the AR app to the foreground to continue looking at AR content.
+     * **NOTE: The new browser window will be in the foreground, covering up the AR app running in the background!** You need to close the browser window or bring the AR app to the foreground to continue looking at AR content.
+This might be difficult for inexperienced users!
-     * Alternatively, you can enter this openUrl call in the **Followed by** field (see below), so that when a preceding animation ends, the website will be opened.
+     * Alternatively, you can enter this openUrl call in the **Followed by** field (see below), so that the website will be opened after a preceding animation ends.
+     * Settings for openUrl:
+       * Settings like Type, Interpolation, Persist have no effect, but the following are crucial.
+       * **Event:** Do NOT use onCreate, as this means the user will never see the app at all, being immediately redirected to the website.
+We recommend using onClick.
+       * **Length:** Set this to some value, otherwise it will not run at all.
+The actual value has no meaning, but must be > 0.
+       * **Delay:** You can set a delay, but use very carefully - otherwise the user will not realize the cause and effect between their click and the website opening, and will get confused!
+       * **Repeat:** Set this to *No**, otherwise when you try to go back to the app, it will immediately redirect you to the website again.
+       * **Followed by** does work, but use with care, as the user experience of the artwork will be interrupted by looking at the website.

 ![UsingPorpoise_openUrl](images/UsingPorpoise_openUrl.png)